norskdisplay/nd-desktop-app/README.md

 Build: `npm run build`

 ## Build and Package
+1) Run `npm run electron:build` to build the frontend, copy required files and build the electron app
-`npm run package`
+2) `.exe` file can be found withing the `dist` folder when task successfully completes `npm run package`
 Use RC Edit to rename and brand the application: https://github.com/electron/rcedit